cu/silicon/README.md

 ## Implement a (Better) Task List Plugin

 Mistune (the Markdown->HTML renderer) ships with a [task_lists plugin].
-It is functional, but it renders task list items inside an ordinary `<ol>` as just another kind of list item.
+It is functional, but it renders task list items inside an ordinary `<ul>` as just another kind of list item.
 This means the task list items get prefixed with _both_ a bullet point and a checkbox.
 IMO, this is fairly ugly and the "right" way to display a task list item is the have the checkbox replace the bullet